-In recent years opportunities to acquire land for conservation have been declined by government conservation agencies.
-Other public lands dedicated for conservation have been developed or damaged.
+In recent years opportunities to acquire land for conservation have been declined by government, while existing public lands dedicated for conservation have been developed or degraded.
 CLC formed to fill the need for a conservation-focused community association with the experience and skills to conserve land for the sole purpose of conservation.

 CLC works closely with government agencies, universities, corporations, Landcare and other community groups to assist the conservation and recovery of these habitats and their wildlife.